jstarman/Logger/README.md

-## Logging sample
+## Mixed bag sample app

-Pre-Reqs:
+This project is a mixed bag.
+It contains:
+- A sample for pulling data from a DB and saving to ElasticSearch.
+- Nancyfx/Owin self hosted web server implementation.

+###Contained Dependencies
-OWIN
+- OWIN
-Nancyfx
+- Nancyfx
-Log4Net
+- Log4Net
-ElasticSearch Appender
+- ElasticSearch Appender
-C#
+- C#
-Elastic Search Server

-How to run:
-Open project build.
-Run console app.
-Hit endpoints available to log.